 *Note: Distance is recognised as a New Zealand campus

-44. Distance enrolment may be permitted for applicants living outside New Zealand who are not New Zealand citizens.
+46. Distance enrolment may be permitted for applicants living outside New Zealand who are not New Zealand citizens.
 The process for setting tuition fees due for such enrolments are the same as for other international full fee-paying students studying at Massey University.
-Enrolment in international off-shore distance programmes may be subject to special terms and conditions as determined and approved by Academic Board.
+Enrolment in international off-shore distance programmes may be subject to special terms and conditions as determined and approved by Academic Board (or its delegate).
 Particular programmes of study and courses may have an attendance or contact workshop requirement which has a face-to-face dimension.
-Approval of offshore distance education initiatives are subject to the requirements of the University’s Policy relating to the International Delivery of Qualifications.
+Approval of offshore distance education initiatives are subject to the requirements of the University's Policy relating to the International Delivery of Qualifications.

-Note: Enrolment by distance education will not normally be approved for citizens of the People’s Republic of China in order to ensure degree recognition.
-Any exception requires approval by the Pro Vice-Chancellor of the College responsible for the student’s programme of study.
+⠀ Note: Enrolment by distance education will not normally be approved for citizens of the People's Republic of China in order to ensure degree recognition.
+Any exception requires approval by the Pro Vice-Chancellor of the College (or their delegate) responsible for the student's programme of study.

 International Students Resident in New Zealand Enrolling for Distance Study